 Each timestep, the solver calculates solutions for each cell in the mesh.
 The residuals are the differences between those results.
 Hence the lower the residuals, the more stable the solutions are.
 We also call that “convergence”.
 The following picture shows the convergence plot for the tutorial’s calculation.

-The residuals are presented dimensionless and you can convert them into a percentage: In the tutorial, all graphs are beneath 1e-2 and some even lower than 1e-3.
-That means, that the internal solutions differ by less than 1, respectively 0.1%.
-According to the convergence plot, the simulation is converged.
+The residuals are presented dimensionless and you can convert them into a percentage: In the tutorial, all graphs are beneath 1e-2 and some even lower than 1e-3, which is a good sign for the convergence.

 b.
 Result Control

 We can analyze the results at special regions of interest.
 Let’s have a look at the outlet velocity.
 The following picture shows the outlet and how it is placed with respect to the coordinate system.

 The mean outlet flow is in the negative y-direction.
 So lets have a look at the negative y-velocity at the outlet during the simulation: